jie123108/TestGit/README.md

 Description
 ===========
-The standard nginx default is not supported by multi directory (multi disk), the need to do raid or other ways to support.
-The library is to let nginx support multi directory and cache directory support.
-Multi directory selection using the consistency of Hash. support weight settings.
+The standard nginx default is not supported by multi directory (multi disk), you need to use the disk raid or other way to support.
+This library is to let nginx support multi directory and cache directory support.
+Multi directory selection using the consistency Hash. support weight settings.
 This module requires ngx_lua.

 Methods